cheetahlb/cheetah-p4-quic/README.md

 # QUIC Load Balancer Code
 This implementation contains two parts: modification on picoquic_sample of picoquic and new codes for P4 switch based on Mininet.
 The current LB work is stateless, based on QUIC_LB clear algorithm, and tested with simulation.
 Work in progress to use the obfuscated algorithm for security reasons, test with real P4 switch and implement a stateful LB.

 This repository contains the P4 source codes.
-For modified picoquic, please refer to the picoquic-mod repository.
+For modified picoquic, please refer to the picoquic-lb repository.

 ## Prerequisites